tractoai/tractorun/docs/options.md

 ## yt-path
 Base directory on the cluster where `tractorun` stores its metadata.
 For `tractorch` backend, it also stores checkpoints used during operation.

-It is highly recommended to use the same path for all iterations of training or inference for a particular model.
+It is highly recommended that the same path be used for all iterations of training or inference for a particular model.

 ### cli
 `tractorun --yt-path '//tmp/path'`